 Sponsor Deaf Women in Developing Countries

-We are fundraising to sponsor deaf women from the developing countries to attend the XVII World Congress of the WFD in Paris, France from 23 to 27 July 2019.
+We are fundraising to sponsor deaf women from the developing countries to attend the 4th International Conference of the WFD in Bangkok, Thailand in November 2021 and the 19th WFD Congress 2023, Jeju Island, South Korea.
 In return, you will ensure that deaf women from developing countries have the opportunities to participate in the congress activities,including workshops, the WFD General Assembly, and the numerous scientific presentations, and subsequently transfer the knowledge to their local Deaf Community.

 Proceeds from the fund will also go towards conducting sustainable human rights activities undertaken by the WFD such as: